blynkkk/blueprints/ESP32 Blinking LED/README.md

 * Explore the Blynk Web Console and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both
 * Explore [Blynk Documentation](https://docs.blynk.io/en/) and learn how to work with [Virtual Pins](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices)
 * Learn more about [Automations](https://docs.blynk.io/en/concepts/automations)
-* Learn how to [Share Device](https://docs.blynk.io/en/concepts/users) with other users
+* Learn how to [share Device](https://docs.blynk.io/en/concepts/users) with other users
-* Learn more about [Blynk.Edgent](https://docs.blynk.io/en/blynk.edgent/overview) and modify your code to try WiFi provisioning and OTA firmware updates
+* Learn more about [Blynk.Edgent](https://docs.blynk.io/en/blynk.edgent/overview) and modify your code to utilize WiFi provisioning and over-the-air firmware updates
 * Modify the code for your needs
-* Connect more devices
+* Connect more devices using this template

 ## Troubleshooting
 * Make sure you have the latest [Blynk Library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) installed